Itchy skin (pruritus)

 - Psychiatric conditions.
 Examples include anxiety, obsessive-compulsive disorder and depression.

 - Irritation and allergic reactions.
 Wool, chemicals, soaps and other things can irritate the skin and cause rashes and itching.
 Sometimes a substance, such as poison ivy or cosmetics, causes an allergic reaction.
 Also, reactions to certain medicines, such as narcotics to treat pain (opioids) can cause itchy skin.

 Sometimes the cause of the itching can't be determined.

-- Tests of thyroid, liver and kidney function.
-Liver or kidney disorders and thyroid abnormalities, such as hyperthyroidism, may cause itching.
+- Tests of liver and kidney function.
+Liver or kidney disorders and thyroid conditions, such as hyperthyroidism, can cause itching.

 - Chest X-rays.
 A chest X-ray can show if you have enlarged lymph nodes, which can go along with itchy skin.

 Itchy skin treatment focuses on removing the cause of the itch.
 If home remedies don't ease your symptoms, your health care provider may recommend prescription medicine or other treatments.
 Controlling itchy skin symptoms can be challenging and may require long-term therapy.
 Options include:

 Corticosteroid creams and ointments.
 If your skin is itchy and inflamed, your health care provider may suggest applying a medicated cream or ointment to the affected areas.
 You might then cover the treated skin with damp cotton material.
 Moisture helps the skin absorb the cream and has a cooling effect.

 If you have severe or long-term itching, your health care provider might suggest this bedtime routine: Bathe in plain lukewarm water for 20 minutes, and then apply triamcinolone .025% to 0.1% ointment to the wet skin.
 This traps the moisture and helps the medicine absorb.
 Then put on pajamas.
 Repeat this routine at bedtime for several nights.